enviodev/docs/docs/terminology.md

 A collection of data containing a set of transactions that are bundled together and added to the blockchain.
 ### Codegen
 The process of automatically generating code based on a given input, often used in blockchain development for generating client libraries or interfaces.
+### Commutative property
+The **commutative property** is a fundamental property of certain binary operations in mathematics.
+An operation is said to be commutative if the order in which you apply the operation to two operands does not affect the result.
+In other words, for a commutative operation:

+a + b = b + a

+Here are some common examples of commutative operations:

+1. **Addition (a + b):**
+   2 + 3 = 3 + 2

+2. **Multiplication (a \times b):**
+   2 * 3 = 3 * 2

+However, not all operations are commutative.
+Subtraction and division are examples of non-commutative operations:

+1. **Subtraction (a - b):**
+   5 - 3 != 3 - 5

+2. **Division (a / b):**
+   8 / 4 != 4 / 8

+3. **String Concatenation:**
+   "Hello" + "World" != "World" + "Hello"

+It's important to note that the commutative property is a property of the operation itself, not necessarily the numbers involved.
+If an operation is commutative, it means you can switch the order of the operands without changing the result.

+For example, in addition, it doesn't matter whether you add 2 and 3 or 3 and 2; the result is the same.

 ### Endpoint
 A URL that can be used to query an Envio custom API.
 ### Envio CLI